sylvaticus/juliatutorial/language-core/data-types.md

 ## Arrays \(lists\)

-Arrays are N-dimensional mutable containers.
+Arrays are N-dimensional mutable containers, parametrized with the `type` of the object contained and the number of dimensions, e.g. `Array{Float64,3}` (we'll see parametrized types in details later in chapter "Custom Structures").
 In this section, we deal with 1-dimensional arrays, in the next one we consider 2 or more dimensional arrays.

 There are several ways to create an array: